 Recreate Your Own Hangover Experience in Vegas

-Last updated: February 8, 2017 at 12:11 pm.
+Last updated: April 20, 2017 at 6:07 pm.
 Posted by Allison Duck in Caesars Palace, Las Vegas Hotels, Things to Do in Las Vegas.
-No Comments on Recreate Your Own Hangover Experience in Vegas.
+1 Comment on Recreate Your Own Hangover Experience in Vegas.

 “What happened last night?”

 These fateful words uttered by the character of Phil in the hit comedy “The Hangover” come to mind for many a Vegas visitor.
 Heck, occasionally we locals also wake up a little foggy after hitting the Las Vegas Strip.
 Fans of the film can recreate their own Hangover experience, though it won’t include a tiger in a Caesars Palace hotel room (security doesn’t allow exotic animals in the room).
 Regardless of the presence of jungle cats on your Vegas vacay guest list, grab your tortoise shell BluBlockers, strap on a baby and hope you don’t lose a tooth!

 Many parts of “The Hangover” were actually shot in Nevada so it’s easy to recreate your own adventure on the way to fabulous Las Vegas, even if you’re not on the ultimate bachelor party mission.
 Cross the California border and fill your tank at the Jean Fuel West Shell in Jean, NV to kick things off.
 This gas station and convenience store was renamed the Gas N Gulp in the movie but you can definitely grab some snacks there for your pilgrimage to Las Vegas.